sackh/here-map-widget-for-jupyter/docs/source/api_reference/element/element.rst

 Elements
 -----------

-These are the various elements supported by ``here-map-widget-for-juptyer``
+These are the various elements supported by ``here-map-widget-for-jupyter``

 .. toctree::
    :maxdepth: 1